hltcoe/turkle/README.md

 * Click on the `Turkle administration` link in the top-left corner of the screen
 * Click on the `Batches` link to view a table of all Batches
-* Click on the `Download CSV results file` for the Batch you are interested in
+* Click on the `Download CSV results file` link for the Batch you are interested in

 ![Batch list](docs/images/Batch_list.png)